Support Centre

 The false-light tort consists of giving publicity to a matter concerning another that places the other before the public in a false light, where the false light would be highly offensive to a reasonable person and the defendant knows of or acts in reckless disregard to the falsity of the publicized matter and the false light in which the other will be placed6.

-'Publicity' requires more than the type of 'publication' that states a defamation claim.
-The latter includes any communication to even a single third party.
-Publicity, however, means that "the matter is made public, by communicating it to the public at large, or to so many persons that the matter must be regarded as substantially certain to become one of public knowledge7."
-Thus, one court held that disclosure to a group of six email addresses reached too small a group to support the claim8.
+The 'publicity' required for a false-light claim is more than the type of 'publication' that states a defamation claim.
+While the latter can apply even to a communication to a single third party, the false-light tort requires disclosure "to the public at large, or to so many persons that the matter must be regarded as substantially certain to become one of public knowledge8."
+Communication to 'a single person or a small subset of people is insufficient' for a false-light claim9.
+Thus disclosure to a group of six email addresses was insufficient in one case9, while in another (Garey, supra), disclosure to the tenants of an apartment building sufficed10

 2.3.
 Intrusion

-A claim for intrusion upon the seclusion of another requires that a defendant intentionally intrude, physically or otherwise, upon the solitude or seclusion of another in his private affairs if the intrusion would be highly offensive to a reasonable person9.
+A claim for intrusion upon the seclusion of another requires that a defendant intentionally intrude upon the solitude or seclusion of another in his private affairs if the intrusion would be highly offensive to a reasonable person11.

 2.4.
 Publicity

-The tort of public disclosure of private facts is also stated as "publicity given to private life".
-It consists of giving publicity to a matter about another person's private life where the matter publicized is of a kind that would be highly offensive to a reasonable person and is not of legitimate concern to the public13.
+The tort of public disclosure of private facts is also stated as 'publicity given to private life.'
+It consists of giving publicity to a matter about another person's private life where the matter publicized is of a kind that would be highly offensive to a reasonable person and is not of legitimate concern to the public17.
 A mere exposure of a person to undesired publicity, even where the exposure is unauthorized, does not suffice.
-In Nelson, therefore, where the published photograph disclosed no more about the infant plaintiff where the public could learn by glimpsing his face in person, the claim failed14.
+In Nelson, therefore, where the published photograph disclosed no more about the infant plaintiff where the public could learn by glimpsing his face in person, the claim failed18.

-The publicity must pertain to the plaintiff's private life and not her public life15.
-Publicity relating to an individual's role as an officer of a teachers' union, for example, does not qualify16.
+The publicity must pertain to the plaintiff's private life and not her public life19.
+Publicity relating to an individual's role as an officer of a teachers' union, for example, does not qualify20.

 2.5.
 Appropriation